-Based solely on its review of copies of such reports, the company believes that all Section 16(a) filing requirements applicable to its directors, executive officers and 10% shareholders were complied with during fiscal year 2020.
+Based solely on its review of copies of such reports, the company believes that all Section 16(a) filing requirements applicable to its directors, executive officers and 10% shareholders were complied with during fiscal year 2021, except that, due to a clerical error, Ms. Loykhter Allaire inadvertently filed one Form 4 late, and Mr. James Bunn inadvertently reported one transaction late on a Form 5.